 We went back into the kitchen and we put Charm’s leg back together.
 And then I began to tell him about the factory, about Ena and Jax, and green-dipped screws.

 The next day, he followed us out to the scrap heaps like a stray kitten, limping.
 And when Jax sulked I chucked a tin can at her, and she smacked it out of the air, and Charm let out a burst of laughter that made me feel like I was born for a reason, and I worked for a reason, and I destroyed my knees for a reason, and it was to hear that noise.

 Penelope is a a writer, a student, and an indie games developer.

 About the Narrator

-Karen Bovenmyer earned an MFA in Creative Writing: Popular Fiction from the University of Southern Maine.
-She teaches and mentors students at Iowa State University and serves as the Assistant Editor of Escape Artists’ Mothership Zeta Magazine.
+Karen Menzel (née Bovenmyer) earned an MFA in Creative Writing: Popular Fiction from the University of Southern Maine.
+She teaches and mentors students at Iowa State University and Western Technical College.
 She is the 2016 recipient of the Horror Writers Association Mary Wollstonecraft Shelley Scholarship.
-Her poems, short stories and novellas appear in more than 40 publications and her first novel, SWIFT FOR THE SUN, an LGBT romantic adventure in 1820s Caribbean, debuted from Dreamspinner Press in 2017.
+Her poems, short stories and novellas appear in more than 40 publications and her first novel, SWIFT FOR THE SUN, debuted from Dreamspinner Press in 2017.
 Karen’s website is at https://karenbovenmyer.com/.
 Karen was an assistant editor of PseudoPod team from 2018 to 2021.